ikt32/GTAVManualTransmission/doc/README.md

 Specifically for wheel users, you  might need to fully depress the throttle pedal (once) if the mod keeps swapping away from the keyboard/controller.

+### Driving with Manual Transmission
+To drive forward, ensure that
+* the vehicle is not in neutral
+* the vehicle is not in reverse

+and press the accelerator key, button or pedal.
+Depending on your settings, you might or might not need to operate the clutch to make a smooth start.

+To brake, press the brake/reverse key, button or pedal.
+When coming to a halt, the vehicle will not reverse.

+To reverse, shift into the reverse gear.
+Press the accelerator key, button or pedal.
+Depending on your settings, you might or might not need to operator the clutch to get moving.

+#### Wheel-specific
+Additional functionality is available for vehicles, like operating the lights, horn, blinkers et cetera from the wheel.
+Refer to the `[WHEEL]` section for details.

+#### Wheel usage without Manual Transmission
+The throttle and the brake work like the accelerator and brake/reverse inputs.
+A clutch pedal won't have any action.
+The rest of the functions still work.

 # Troubleshooting
 ## Installation dependencies